renproject/surge/README.md

 - [x] maps, and
 - [x] custom implementations (using the `Marshaler` and `Unmarshaler` interfaces).

-## Examples
+## Built-in Types

-For most use cases, `ToBinary` and `FromBinary` are the only functions that you will need to interact with:
+All built-in types that can be marshaled are supported by `surge`.
+And, for the vast majority of use cases, `ToBinary` and `FromBinary` are the only functions that you will need to use:

+### Scalars

 ```go
 // Marshal